 arrange for such financial reports as may be required by the District Board of Directors and Optimist International

 arrange for an annual review as of September 30.
-Such audit shall be conducted within 60 days after the close of the fiscal year (Optimist International Bylaws Article VIII, Section 7).
+Such audit review shall be conducted within 60 days after the close of the fiscal year (Optimist International Bylaws Article VIII, Section 5E).
 An IRS Form 990 must be filed with the Internal Revenue Service not later than February 15 following the close of the fiscal year as per Optimist International Policy ID-13.
 A report of the annual review shall be submitted to the Board at its next meeting following the completion of the audit per Optimist International Bylaws Article VIII.
-Section 7 (rev. 8/1/2021).
+Section 5E (rev. 8/1/2021).

 Transfer of funds within individual budgets will not be allowed without approval of the District Finance Committee.
 No expenses in excess of budget allotments will be reimbursed.
 Additional expenses should be referred to the Finance Committee for final approval.
 The Finance Committee shall consider all proposed budget revisions and proposals for expenditures not previously budgeted or approved and shall make recommendations thereon to the Executive Committee and/or Board of Directors (rev. 08/03/2019).